GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 #import "/_misc/notations.typ": *
 #import "../_variables.typ": *

-== Method
+== Proposed Approach
 <sec:rl:method>

 === Acoustic Pipeline

 The abstract environment defined previously in @sec:rl:problem:formulation:environment is implemented in practice thanks to our simulator @sec:simulator:simulator.
 More precisely, its capacity to operate in discrete time steps makes it particularly convenient for use in an #acr("RL") framework.
-The specific implementation details of the dynamic features of the simulator have been described in @sec:simulator:simulator:dynamic_scenarios.
+The specific implementation details of the simulator's dynamic features have been described in @sec:simulator:simulator:dynamic_scenarios.
 It allows us to place our microphone array and the target source at the beginning of each episode.
 The #acr("RL") environment wraps the simulator's `step` function and moves the agent according to the action selected from the policy.
 The simulator loads the next chunk of audio and sets it as the source's input.